nhuesmann/chefd-connect-api-documentation/README.md

 ### **Cancel an order**

 Cancels an order.
 This operation may only be performed within a limited window of time after the order was placed.
 If the order has started to be fulfilled, the order will not be able to be cancelled.
 As a general rule, orders within 2 days of their intended delivery date are likely not cancellable.
-You can always call the order detail endpoint to ensure that `"cancellable": true`.
+You can always call the [order detail](#track-an-order-get-order-detail) endpoint to ensure that `"cancellable": true` for the order you would like to cancel.

 _Definition_